chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller.rst

   8; union     ; 7:3
   9; union     ; 8:4
   10; union    ; 9:5

+Let go over each line:

+* `` shapes``

+For more detail othe the definition of the shape see: :doc:`../../../parameters/resolved-cfd-dem/resolved-cfd-dem`.

 Definition of the shape and its motion
 --------------------------------------